 Timings: Tues-Sun from 10:00 am to 5.30 pm, closed on Monday

 Entry Fee: INR 15 per person for adults and INR 10 per person for children

-Clearly Mysore is all about grand architectures!
-Next in the list of best places to visit in Mysore is St Philomena church, which is one of the largest Cathedrals of South Asia.
+Clearly, Mysore is all about grand architectures!
+Next in the list of best places to see in Mysore is St Philomena church, which is one of the largest Cathedrals of South Asia.
 Built in Gothic style, the construction plan of the church has been laid very thoughtfully.

 Timings: Everyday from 5:00 am to 6.00 pm

-Chamundi hills is located 13 km from Mysore and there lies a beautifully sculptured Chamundeshwari temple atop the hills.
+Chamundi hills are located 13 km from Mysore and there lies a beautifully sculptured Chamundeshwari temple atop the hills.
 To reach the temple, the flight of 1000 steps needs to be taken.

-Adjacent to Chamundi hills, in the half way while climbing up to the Chamundeshwari temple, lies the Nandi temple – one of the best places to visit in Mysore for religious tourists.
+Adjacent to Chamundi hills, in the halfway while climbing up to the Chamundeshwari temple, lies the Nandi temple – one of the best must visit places in Mysore for religious tourists.
 In the mythology, Nandi is depicted as a sacred bull and the friend of Lord Shiva.